 The built-in speaker allows you to hear audio without additional attachments.
 The multimedia sound system features an integrated digital audio controller that produces rich, vibrant sound in high quality 16-bit stereo (when used with external stereo headphones or speakers).
 All audio features are software controlled.

 Optical Drive

-The Notebook PC comes in several optical drive models.
-Choose from CD-ROM, CD-RW, DVD-ROM, or DVD-ROM + CD-RW combo.
+The Notebook PC comes in two models: DVD ROM or DVD ROM + CD-RW combo.

 Optical Drive Eject and Emergency Eject